collocations.org

 finance

-Most of their oil revenues are used to finance imports of consumer and capital goods.
+Most of their oil revenues are used to finance imports of consumer goods.

 replace